IGouthamKothari/CampExplorer/README.md

 it also has Mapbox to view campground locaions on Map

-It not that great but implements all basic works like authentication, authorization, hashing and saving the password of user, uploading images, view locations on Mapboxetc.
+It not that great but implements all basic works like authentication, authorization, hashing and saving the password of user, uploading images, view locations on Mapbox etc.